 Religious Places In North India

 Varanasi – the religious hub, is a perfect place to unwind, and rejuvenate the mind and the soul.
 With photogenic ghats of The Ganges, narrow lanes, century old temples, and the mesmerising evening aarti, Varanasi is definitely in every traveler’s bucket list.
+The peaceful vibes and calm demeanor of this place are sure to revitalise your senses during your trip.

 Key attractions: Dashashwamedh Ghat and Vishwanath Temple